quildtide/Distributions.jl/test/ref/readme.md

 # R References for Distributions.jl

-We relies on the distribution-related functions provided by [R](https://www.r-project.org) and a number of packages in [CRAN](https://cran.r-project.org) to generate references for verifying the correctness of our implementations.
+We rely on the distribution-related functions provided by [R](https://www.r-project.org) and a number of packages in [CRAN](https://cran.r-project.org) to generate references for verifying the correctness of our implementations.